airpwr/airpwr/README.md

 		-Run <String>
-			Executes the user-defined script inside a shell session The script is declared like `{ ..., "scripts": { "name": "something to run" } }` in 'pwr.json' The command string is interpreted by the String.Format method, so characters such as '{' and '}' need to be escaped by '{{' and '}}' respectively
+			Executes the user-defined script inside a shell session The script is declared like `{ ..., "scripts": { "name": "something to run" } }` in 'pwr.json' To specify a script with parameters, declare it like `{ ..., "scripts": { "name": { "format": "something to run --arg={1}" } } }` in 'pwr.json'
-			Additional arguments may also be provided to the script, referenced in the script as {1}, {2}, etc.
+			Arguments may be provided to the formatted script, referenced in the format as {1}, {2}, etc. ({0} refers to the script name)
+			The format is interpreted by the string.Format method, with the values specified after the name of script
-			For instance, a parameterized script is declared like `{ ..., "scripts": { "name": "something to run --arg={1}" } }` in 'pwr.json'
+			Note: characters such as '{' and '}' need to be escaped by '{{' and '}}' respectively To specify a formatted script with default arguments, declare it like `{ ..., "scripts": { "name": { "format": "{0} {1}", "args": ["first"] } } }`
+			These default arguments will be overridden by any value specified after the name of script, in the order provided

 ## Examples